frangelbarrera/Network-Scanner/README.md

 ### Scan Results
 ![Scan Results](docs/screenshots/results.png)

-Browse previous scan results with filters by type and severity.
-Each entry links to the detailed findings and the AI analysis produced alongside the scan.
+Browse scan results stored in the browser `localStorage`, with filters by type and severity.
+The data survives browser restarts but is not a server-side multi-user project store.

 ### AI Assistant
 ![AI Assistant](docs/screenshots/ai-assistant.png)